stisss/ConstraintSatisfactionProblem-sudokuAI/README.md

 Default loader takes .csv files in following order: id;difficulty;puzzle;solution.
 'Puzzle' is necessary, others can be empty.

-Branch 'Scientific' includes some diagnostics data such as time measurements and depth of a search tree.
+Branch 'Scientific' includes some diagnostics such as time measurements and depth of a search tree.